AsifulNobel/Metsys/README.md

 ## License ⚖️

-The work of this repository has been licensed under the [MIT License](License.md).
+The work of this repository has been licensed under the the terms of the [Creative Commons Attribution License](http://creativecommons.org/licenses/by/4.0/).

 ## Citation 🖋️